 I ordered 4 x 2 dishes and when I'm honest, I have to say that 3 x 2 would probably have been enough as well.
 As you can try so many things, the portions are small, like tapas.

 What's also cool is that there's no pressure at all to order the next round.
 When you want to place an order, you simply put your card with your new order upright and the waiter will come and take it.
 When the order is placed, you get your card back in case you want to place another order afterward.

 I highly recommend getting lunch or dinner at Hollands Glorie.
-If you want to make sure you have a table, make a reservation here.

 Where to stay in Deventer

 I spent the night at B&B In het Bergkwartier.
 It's run by the lovely Sjoukje and is actually an entire apartment instead of just a room, including a large living room, a bedroom, a bathroom, a separate toilet and a fully-equipped kitchen.